help Frequently Asked Questions

 There are two key reasons:

 Different customers value different things.
 For example many audiophiles prefer the way Roon presents information about music.
-Others are more focused on sheer sound quality and prefer our to use our optimised versions of Squeeze or MPD.
-Others may be more familiar with one App already and prefer to keep using it.
+Others are more focused on sheer sound quality and prefer to use our optimised versions of Squeeze or MPD.
+And some get the best of both worlds by using Roon Server with Squeeze Player.
+Others may simply be more familiar with one App already and prefer to keep using it.

 Some customers want to use their Antipodes Music Server, not just in their main stereo system, but also to stream music to a wide variety of Players on their network.
 Different Players may have different compatibility requirements, so we try to cover all needs with a set of best-of-breed Apps.